ellie-commons/jorts/po/README.md

-# How to Translate Notejot
+# How to Translate Jort

 ## First Things First